Man-portable air-defense system: Second generation

-In 1967, the American FIM-43C Redeye was the first mass-produced design to make use of cooled-detector technology, (Note: Erroneously referred to by Zaloga as the "FIM-92C Redeye".) followed by the Soviet Strela-3 in 1975.
+In 1967, the American FIM-43C Redeye was the first mass-produced design to make use of cooled-detector technology, (Note: Erroneously referred to by Zaloga as the "FIM-92C Redeye".) followed by the Soviet Strela-3 in 1975 and Chinese HN-5A, QW-1 in the late 1980s.
 They use gas-cooled seeker heads and a conical scanning technique, which enables the seeker to filter out most interfering background IR sources as well as locking on the cooler portions of the jet exhaust plume and other IR-emitting portions of the aircraft, giving them a limited capability of head-on and side engagements.

 Third generation

-Third generation infrared MANPADS, such as the French Mistral, the Soviet 9K38 Igla, and the US Stinger B, use rosette scanning detectors to produce a quasi-image of the target.
-Their seeker compares input from multiple detections bands, either two widely separated IR bands or IR and UV, giving them much greater ability to discern and reject countermeasures deployed by the target aircraft.
+Third generation infrared MANPADS, such as the Chinese QW-2, and the Soviet 9K38 Igla, uses dual waveband infra-red tracking; while Chinese HN-6B, French Mistral, and the US FIM-92B, use rosette scanning detectors to produce a quasi-image of the target.
+Their seeker compares input from multiple detection bands, either two widely separated IR bands or IR and UV, giving them much greater ability to discern and reject countermeasures deployed by the target aircraft.

 Fourth generation

-Fourth generation missiles, such as the canceled American FIM-92 Stinger Block 2, Russian Verba, Chinese QW-4, Indian VSHORAD and Japanese Type 91 surface-to-air missile use imaging infrared focal plane array guidance systems and other advanced sensor systems, which permit engagement at greater ranges.
+Fourth generation missiles, such as the canceled American FIM-92 Stinger Block 2, Russian Verba, Chinese QW-4, and Japanese Type 91 surface-to-air missile use imaging infrared focal plane array guidance systems and other advanced sensor systems, which permit engagement at greater ranges.